 The HuffPost Team

-this dump heralded the launch of HuffPo’s new editor in chief, lydia polgreen, HP’s rather perfectly anthropomorphized amalgamation, personified.
-Huffingon Post was once a site i was happy and honored to post at. the re-named “HuffPo” is now an left-extremist online entity with which i do not agree, nor wish to align myself.
-But my words stood there then and stand there now, and i remain grateful for this place to park them, and for the editors who published my comments under the HP banner (…perhaps they just weren’t paying attention…). reading back in time, i see i differed back then already from their evolving agenda. a few articles of mine were indeed nixed; one was later was published at Judgy Bitch, on the culture of obesity re-programming.
+this dump heralded the launch of HuffPo’s new editor in chief, lydia polgreen, HP’s rather perfectly anthropomorphized amalgamation, executive personification.
+Huffingon Post was once a site i was honored to post at. the re-named “HuffPo” is now a leftist, extremist online entity with which i do not align myself. but my words stood there then and stand there now, and i remain grateful for having had this place to park them, and for the editors who published my comments under the HP banner (…in retrospect, i suspect at times they just weren’t paying attention…). reading back in time, i see i differed back then already from their evolving agenda. a few articles of mine were indeed nixed; one was later was published at Judgy Bitch, on the culture of obesity re-programming.

-HP’s blogger dump was for me well-timed. i had resolved at the start of 2017 to conscientiously differentiate myself from “bloggers,” who write about themselves, what i call the billboarding of self. i am a writer, and as such made it my plan to write about others, understanding full well that i as the author still exist not only between the lines, but within every word i write. i did this also, having come to realize it is far more interesting to tell others’ stories; my boredom and quick-delete inclination of others’ posts are one proof; the other, is my awareness of the disintegration of real conversation, having found myself feeling pitched when out among others, rather than having been engaged in any meaningful (entertaining and interesting ) discourse. so, after spending the year writing about others, i wrapped up 2017 with my three-part posting of Jacob, the most satisfying blogger denouement I could have wished for. given that the blogger dump was wholly unexpected, i believe my spirits worked alongside my muse to ensure my final posts would be among my most deeply felt, joyously shared.
+HP’s blogger dump was for me well-timed. i had resolved at the start of 2017 to conscientiously differentiate myself from “bloggers,” who write about themselves, what i call the billboarding of self. i am a writer, and as such made it my plan to write about others, understanding full well that i as the author still existed not only between the lines, but within every word i wrote. i made this decision also, having come to realize it is far more interesting to tell others’ stories; my boredom and quick-delete inclination of others’ blog-posts were proof. additionally, my awareness of the disintegration of real conversation solidified my conviction, having found myself feeling pitched when out among so-called friends, rather than having been engaged in any meaningful back-and-forth discourse. so, after spending a wonderful year writing about others, i wrapped up 2017 with my three-part posting of Jacob, the most satisfying blogger denouement I could have wished for. given that the blogger dump was wholly unexpected, i believe my spirits were working alongside my muse to ensure my final three posts would be among my most deeply felt and joyously shared works, ever.

 you might note, in online bios and email signatures, that the Huffington Post credit is now and will be, going forward, noted with a start date.